Calorie Burn Calculator

 30-Minute HIIT Workout

-A 150 lb person doing 30 minutes of HIIT (MET 8.0) burns approximately 272 calories.
+A 150 lb person doing 30 minutes of HIIT (MET 8.0) burns approximately 272 kcal.
 This is equivalent to about 1 pizza slice or almost 2 beers.

 60-Minute Moderate Cycling

-A 180 lb person cycling at a moderate pace (MET 8.0) for 60 minutes burns approximately 653 calories.
+A 180 lb person cycling at a moderate pace (MET 8.0) for 60 minutes burns approximately 653 kcal.
 To burn the same amount walking, it would take about 112 minutes.

 45-Minute Yoga Session